FoldingText/foldingtext.github.com/sdk/nodepaths/index.md

 Unless the value contains a keyword you do not need to enclose it in quotes.
 This is true even if the value has multiple words.
 For example this is perfectly valid:

-    line contains my search terms and not @done
+    @line contains my search terms and not @done

 This matches nodes that have the text "my search terms" and are not tagged with "@done".